-Coxes are often in closer proximity to the stroke of the crew and also in stem-loaders are sat face to face.
+Coxes are often in closer proximity to the stroke of the crew and also in stern-loaders are sat face to face.
 For that reason, there is an increased risk of transmission between a cox and rower.

-Coxed boats will be reintroduced from Phase E onwards to limit the risk and coxes must wear appropriate personal protective equipment (PPE):
+When coxed boats are permitted, coxes must wear appropriate personal protective equipment (PPE):